hargoniX/master/thesis/thesis.typ

   | node d _ l r => d = x ∨ mem x l ∨ mem x r
 ```

-The self-balancing mechanism of AA trees revolves around maintaining an invariant on the level
+The self-balancing mechanism of AA trees revolves around maintaining the following invariant on the
-field of the nodes:
+level field of the nodes:
 1. Nil nodes have level $0$
 2. Leaf nodes have level $1$
 3. A node's level must be $>=$ its right child's and $>$ than its left child's